bachp/mgattozzi/src/client/app/posts/global-uninitialized.md

 ```

 Here we're declaring our variables and assigning them a value of `None`.
 This
 satisfies the constraints for statics in Rust.
-They need a value at
+They need an initial value at
 compile time.
 We use `Option` in Rust to represent the possibility of a value
 existing.
 Here we assign it a value of `None` to let the compiler know that
 there is no value right now!
 This will change later but the compiler trusts